MetPX/sarracenia/doc/sarra-e.rst

 do not store and forward entire files, the maximum file size which can traverse the network is maximized.

-Where sundew supports a wide variety of file formats, protocols, and conventions specific to the real-time meteorology, sarracenia takes a step further away from specific applications and is a ruthlessly generic tree replication engine, which should allow it to be used in other domains.
-The prototype client, dd_subscribe, in use since 2013, implements the consumer end of the switch's functions, and is the only component present in current packages.
-The rest of MetPX-Sarracenia should be included in packages by the Spring of 2016.
+Where Sundew supports a wide variety of file formats, protocols, and conventions specific to the real-time meteorology, sarracenia takes a step further away from specific applications and is a ruthlessly generic tree replication engine, which should allow it to be used in other domains.
+The initial prototype client, dd_subscribe, in use since 2013, was replaced in 2016 by the full blown sarracenia package, with all components necessary for production as well as consumption of file trees.

 Sarracenia is expected to be a far simpler application than sundew from every point of view: Operator, Developer, Analyst, Data Sources, Data consumers.